Philippine falconet: Reproduction

 Breeding takes place in March and April.
 However, sometimes nests can be found as early as November.
 It is still unclear when precisely breeding takes place, but scientists generally believe that it differs in different island environments.

 Philippine falconets are cavity nesters.
 They prefer old woodpecker or barbet holes at 6 to 10 meters above the ground in dead trees at the edge of forests.
 The clutch size is typically 3 – 4 eggs.
 The nest is strongly defended by both adults.
 The family usually stays together until the next breeding season.

+Conservation status

+The International Union for Conservation of Nature has assessed this bird as a Least-concern species as it has a large range and is still locally common in some areas.
+However, despite not being a threatened species, the population is believed to be on the decline and is just estimated at 670 to 6,700 mature individuals.
+This species' main threat is habitat loss with wholesale clearance of forest habitats as a result of logging, agricultural conversion and mining activities occurring within the range.